Author’s Note: An incomplete version of this review was posted two days ago by a reckless editor. The editor has been disintegrated.

 - Show things from the past.
 Anything from the past that sort of makes sense in context is fair game.

 - Show us new things that make sense in-universe.
+These should mainly be modifications of more things we know.

 This is what fanertainment is about: it’s about things.
 The ships, the guns, the monsters, the aliens, the unknown lore, etc.